 Financial Coaching defined

 What is financial coaching?
-Financial coaching is a confidential, judgement-free relationship with a personal finance expert to help address current and immediate issues, then proactively map out actions needed to accomplish future financial goals.
+Financial coaching is a confidential, judgment-free relationship with a personal finance expert to help address current and immediate issues, then proactively map out actions needed to accomplish future financial goals.
 The coach will help the client clarify their goals, suggest changes as needed, and assist in aligning client-specific priorities with a financial plan to achieve major life goals.

 Just as athletes, entertainers, and entrepreneurs often utilize coaches to improve themselves and their ventures, a financial coach will come alongside to help individuals and families improve their personal financial situation through education, guidance, standard practices, and accountability.

 You may have heard the term “money coach”, which some people use interchangeably with financial coach.
 In most cases a money coach is a more specific role – dealing exclusively with handling money.
 A financial coach certainly helps with money but also provides coaching on career, estate planning, insurance, and other related topics.

 What does a Financial Coach do?

 A financial coach doesn’t do the work for a client but rather helps empower the client to implement important changes and processes to improve their financial fitness.
 Coaches also help clients develop a plan to achieve their goals and live the life of their dreams.

 More specifically a personal financial coach will help clients clarify their goals and priorities, then focus all tasks through that very personal lens.
 Help is provided in developing and maintaining personal financial statements to reflect net worth (wealth measurement – which is a key metric toward goal accomplishment), cash flow (aka budgeting, which directly impacts net worth changes), getting out of debt, college and retirement planning, insurance coverage, investment education and planning, and commonly relational topics.